Solar Industry Cheers PUC Ruling In Hawaii

 Commission turns down proposed barriers to renewable

-Honolulu, Hawai‘i — Yesterday, the Public Utilities Commission of the State of Hawai‘i (PUC) issued an order denying several proposals by Hawai‘i’s investor-owned utilities that would have raised barriers to homes and businesses installing renewable systems like rooftop .
+Honolulu, Hawai‘i — Yesterday, the Public Utilities Commission of the State of Hawai‘i (PUC) issued an order denying several proposals by Hawai‘i’s investor-owned utilities that would have raised barriers to homes and businesses installing renewable systems like .
 The ruling resolved a handful of disputed issues between Hawai‘i’s investor-owned utilities and renewable organizations over rules for connecting renewable systems to the electric grid.
 Earthjustice represented Hawai‘i Energy Association (HSEA) in the case.

-Several weeks ago, on November 29, 2011, the PUC approved a settlement between the parties that adopted improved rules that should ease the way for more rooftop on the grid.
+Several weeks ago, on November 29, 2011, the PUC approved a settlement between the parties that adopted improved rules that should ease the way for more on the grid.

 The remaining issues in dispute largely focused on a proposal that would have allowed the utilities to impose expensive remote monitoring and control equipment — known as “SCADA,” for “supervisory control and data acquisition” — on systems as small as 20 kilowatts (kW) or less.
-This raised concerns because it would have given the utilities the ability to turn off even residential photovoltaic (PV) systems at their sole discretion.
-Solar advocates opposed the proposal because it would deter the installation of such systems, especially since more cost-effective options for tracking solar output are available.
+This raised concerns because it would have given the utilities the ability to turn off even residential photovoltaic (PV) systems at their sole discretion. advocates opposed the proposal because it would deter the installation of such systems, especially since more cost-effective options for tracking output are available.

 The PUC ruled that the utilities did not show that their proposal was “just and reasonable,” citing the costs of SCADA equipment and the lack of support and guidelines for imposing the equipment on systems smaller than 250 kW.
 Instead, the PUC agreed with the renewable energy organizations that the equipment shall not be required for systems smaller than 250 kW.